nyc-crh/site/content/gallery/will-and-way-of-boycotters.md

 - autonomous educational spaces
 - multiracial organizing
 questions:
-- Does the reporting of the *Amsterdam News*, one of New York's Black newspapers, make the demonstration seem like a success or a failure?
+- Did the reporting of the *Amsterdam News*, one of New York's Black newspapers, make the demonstration seem like a success or a failure?
 Why do you think so?
-- Do those participating in the demonstration seem to be enjoying themselves?
+- Did those participating in the demonstration seem to be enjoying themselves?
 What evidence do you see in the text?
-- Why do you think Gertrude Wilson and the *Amsterdam News* emphasize the racial and class diversity of those supporting the boycott?
+- Why do you think Gertrude Wilson and the *Amsterdam News* emphasized the racial and class diversity of those supporting the boycott?
 Why is this important?
 ---

 On February 3, 1964, an estimated 464,400 students - almost half the city’s enrollment - boycotted New York City’s segregated school system.
 Getting that many people to stay out of school and walk on picket lines in front of schools, all peacefully, required a great deal of work.
 So did organizing Freedom Schools, where children who were out of school could be safe, have meals, and learn.